-Video: MSWD Groundbreaking Photos
+Video: MSWD Regional Water Reclamation Facility Groundbreaking Ceremony

-Local business leaders, members of the public, and elected officials gathered Friday, June 10, to celebrate the start of the construction of Mission Springs Water District's new Regional Water Reclamation Facility.
+Local business leaders, members of the public, and elected officials gathered Friday, June 10 to celebrate the start of the construction of Mission Springs Water District's new Regional Water Reclamation Facility.

-Funded primarily by grants, the new treatment plant will treat an additional 1.5 million gallons of wastewater per day.
+Funded primarily by grants and low-interest loans, the new treatment plant will treat an additional 1.5 million gallons of wastewater per day.
 This new capacity will allow more homes currently using a septic tank system to connect to the MSWD's treatment system.
 The state-of-the-art facility will also support the addition of tertiary treatment in the future, which would provide recycled water to enhance water conservation efforts.